ocaml/platform-blog/opam-1-2-travisci.md

 the file is created, you can edit it directly and use `opam lint` to check that is is well-formed.

-If you want to run tests, do not forget to add `{test}` dependencies and a `build-test` field.
+If you want to run tests, you can also mark test-only dependencies with the `{test}` constraint, and add a `build-test` field.
 For instance, if you use `oasis` and `ounit`, you can use something like:

 ```
 build: [